Sahaganj

-Sahaganj is a locality in Bansberia Municipality of Hooghly district in the Indian state of West Bengal.
+Sahaganj is an urban area of Bandel of Hooghly district in the Indian state of West Bengal.
+Ward no 1 of Bansberia covers a part of Sahaganj.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Ward No. 1 of Bansberia Municipality and parts of Ward Nos.
-1,2 and 3 of Hooghly Chinsurah Municipality cover Sahaganj.
+1, 2 and 3 of Hooghly Chinsurah Municipality cover Sahaganj.

 Demographics

 According to the 2011 Census of India, Ward No. 1 of Bansberia municipality had a total population of 2,089 of which 1,084 (51%) were males and 1,005 (49%) were females.
 Population in the age range 0–6 years was 143.
 The total number of literate persons in Ward No. 1 was 1,721 (88.44% of the population over 6 years).

 Dunlop at Sahaganj

 Dunlop India Ltd. opened its first factory in India at Sahaganj in 1936.
 It pioneered the manufacture of cycle, automobile and aeroplane tyres.
 In 1952, it started producing foam cushioning, transmission belting and Vee belts.
 Conveyor belting and long length braided hose were added to the range later on.

-Dunlop Rubber, founded in 1889, was a British multinational involved in the manufacture of various rubber products.
-By the end of the Second World War, around 1946, starting with Fort Dunlop, Erdington, a suburb of Birmingham in Britain, Dunlop had manufacturing facilities in the United States, Canada, France, Germany, Japan, Ireland, South Africa and India.
-It had sales outlets in nearly every country in the world.
-Then the Monopolies and Restrictive Prices Commission forced some pricing changes.
-In the early sixties Dunlop opted for the cheaper textile radial tyres rather than the steel belted radial tyres.
-The British car industry declined and the 1973 oil crisis compounded matters.
-Dunlop started losing markets.
-As its business declined it started selling off many of its companies, including that in India.

-Birmingham’s Dunlop plant was closed on 30 May 2014 after being in operation for 125 years.